Happy New Year!

 No deadlines, no worries, less pressure to complete the task at hand.

-In order to get myself back on track, I’m setting a deadline for myself and hoping to have the first draft of AHV finished by the end of this year.
+In order to get myself back on track, I’m setting a deadline for myself and hoping to have the first draft of Against His Vows finished by the end of this year.

 Four ~ Stay ahead on blog posts